apache/systemds/spark-mlcontext-programming-guide.md

 ## Univariate Statistics on Haberman Data

 Our next example will involve Haberman's Survival Data Set in CSV format from the Center for Machine Learning and Intelligent Systems.
-We will run the SystemML Univariate Statistics ("Univar-Stats.dml") script on this data.
+We will run the SystemDS Univariate Statistics ("Univar-Stats.dml") script on this data.

 We'll pull the data from a URL and convert it to an RDD, `habermanRDD`.
 Next, we'll create metadata, `habermanMetadata`,